City-of-Turku/rw-client/README.md

 Products can be just about anything, but in the scope of this project includes furniture, devices, etc

-Currently implemented features are:
+## Currently implemented features are:

-* Browsing available products
-* Searching of products
+* Search and browsing of available products
 * Adding products (picture, barcode, attributes)

-Planned features include
+* Editing products (attributes)
-* Making orders
+* Shopping cart and making orders (partial support)
-* Managing orders
+* Managing orders (role specific, all or your own)

+## Planned features:

+* Editing of taken pictures (crop, contrast, brightness, gamma)

+## Supported environments

-The client application is meant for Android devices, but should run as a desktop application too.
+The client application is meant for Android devices, but runs just as well as a desktop (Windows, Linux, macOS) application too.
+It should run on iOS devices.

-The Android version has also been tested to run on deviecs with Android runtimes (Sailfish OS & BlackBerry 10)
+## External components

 Contains:

 * A copy of qexifimageheader, originaly from Qt Extended 4.5
 * Pre-built Android armv7/aarch64 OpenSSL library binaries
 * Subway icons, https://github.com/mariuszostrowski/subway, CC-SA 4.0

 Requires (submodule):

 * qt5-barcodevideofilter, https://github.com/oniongarlic/qt5-barcodevideofilter

 # Background

-Part of a City of Turku internal furniture recycling pilot project, funded by City of Turku and Sitra.
+Part of a City of Turku internal recycling pilot project, funded by City of Turku and Sitra.

 # Requirements